Page Table of Contents

 Or take typing as an example.
 Most people start by hunting and pecking the keys at less than twenty words a minute with lots of mistakes.
 With practice, typing becomes more automatic, more accurate and speeds of fifty to sixty words a minute are not unusual.
 If the person keeps on training, speed can improve to over 100 words a minute with few errors a page (Wikipedia, ND).

-5. Mastery Takes Time — Hundreds or Sometimes Thousand of Hours of Practice
+5. Mastery Requires Practice — Sometimes Hundreds or Thousands Hours

 “If people knew how hard I had to work to gain my mastery, it would not seem so wonderful at all.” ― Michelangelo Buonarroti